-7.11.9 Erosion & sedimentation control
+7.11.10 Erosion & sedimentation control

 The Contractor must take appropriate on-going and active measures to prevent erosion resulting from his own construction activities and operations as well as storm water control measures to the satisfaction of the ECO.
+Erosion mitigation measures, which may include (but not limited to) silt fences, retention basins, detention ponds, interceptor ditches, seeding and sodding, riprap of exposed embankments, erosion mats and mulching, must be implemented.
+Exposed areas, susceptible to erosion, must be rehabilitated.
+This includes planting vegetation, characteristic of the pertinent vegetation type, to stabilize the soil.
 During construction the Contractor must protect areas susceptible to erosion by installing all the necessary temporary and permanent drainage works as soon as possible.